Table of Contents

 An honours degree is an undergraduate degree that involves an enhanced level of study beyond a standard bachelor’s degree, showcasing a higher standard of academic achievement and education at the undergraduate level.

-If you’re considering this programme, it’s important to understand what is an honours degree and how it differs from a Bachelor’s.
-This is a post-secondary academic programme that can be taken on top of another post-secondary credential (like a diploma or certificate) or as part of your first degree.
+If you’re considering this programme, it’s important to understand what an honours degree is and how it differs from a bachelor’s degree.
+This post-secondary academic programme can be taken on top of another post-secondary credential (like a diploma or certificate) or as part of your first degree.

 Types Of Honours Degrees